Doc. Number | Article Title | Effective Date | Version |

 Edit Existing

-After editing the role, click Save (see red highlighted area in the image above).
-If you are creating a New role, you would click "Save as New".
+After editing the role, click Save (see red highlighted item in the image above).
+If you are creating a New role, you would click Save as New.
 You may also delete but be aware that you will not be able to recover the lost parameters.

 Modules / Permissions

 *NOTE: We do not list all the available permissions here as we update or change them regularly.
-If you have questions about any permissions please email Support@setforth.com.
+If you have questions about any permissions, please email Support@setforth.com.

 Article Version History: